 There are two ways to do it.
 One is less intense and may be appropriate for someone with high sensitivity to the piriformis.
 The second is one way of hitting the piriformis right on.

-Two Ways of Foam Rolling Your Piriformis Muscle
+Two Ways of Foam Rolling for the Piriformis Muscle

-In the first photo, I foam rolling my piriformis.
-Explaining how to do the exercise.
-You start by sitting on the foam roller with your ischial tuberosity (sits bones) on the foam roller.
+In the first photo, I foam-rolled my piriformis and explained how to do the exercise.
+You start sitting on the foam roller with your ischial tuberosity (sits bones).
 You bring the right foot on top of the left knee.
 Then you shift your weight onto your right cheek.
-Then you roll the foam roller from below your sits bone to above your sit bone.
+Then you roll the foam roller from below your seat bone to above your sit bone.

-In the second photo is the set up of the foam roller.
-I am not on the foam roller but I am showing you the position you are in and the position the foam roller is in.
-If you look the foam roller is perpendicular to the right leg which if the side that is being foam rolled.
+The second photo is the setup of the foam roller.
+I am not on the foam roller, but I am showing you the position you are in and the position the foam roller is in.
+If you look, the foam roller is perpendicular to the right leg, which is the side that is being foam rolled.

-I would recommend trying the foam rolling of the piriformis with your client but remember, you need to be selective.
-Some clients maybe to sensitive for them to foam roll the piriformis and some will have difficulties getting in and out of the position.
+I recommend trying it with your client but remember.
+You need to be selective.
+Some clients may be too sensitive for them to foam roll the piriformis.
+Some will have difficulties getting in and out of the position.

-If you are looking for more foam rolling tips, I would recommend that you check out when the next time I am teaching Foam Roller Essentials – Stretching, Active Release and Balance course.
-It is a fun class and I go through all kinds of foam rolling exercises.
+If you are looking for more foam rolling tips, I would recommend that you check out when the next time I am teaching Foam Roller Essentials – Stretching, Active Release, and Balance course.
+It is a fun class, and I go through all the foam rolling exercises.